briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     1. _(1)_ The Chief of Police upon complaint of any person adversely affected may order into storage any motor vehicle, other than an abandoned junk motor vehicle as defined in Ohio R.C.
-4513.63, that has been left on private residential or private agricultural property for at least four hours without the permission of the person having the right to the possession of the property.
+[4513.63][ORC Section 4513.63], that has been left on private residential or private agricultural property for at least four hours without the permission of the person having the right to the possession of the property.
 The Chief of Police, upon complaint of a repair garage or place of storage, may order into storage any motor vehicle, other than an abandoned junk motor vehicle, that has been left at the garage or place of storage for a longer period than that agreed upon.
 When ordering a motor vehicle into storage pursuant to this section, the Chief of Police may arrange for the removal of the motor vehicle by a towing service and shall designate a storage facility.

     2. _(2)_ A towing service towing a motor vehicle under subsection (a)(1) of this section shall remove the motor vehicle in accordance with that